surenm/psd.js/README.md

 **Please note!**

 The PSD file format is complex, buggy, hacky, and poorly documented.
-Because of this, and the fact that this is a relatively new project, psd.js may or may not be able to correctly parse every PSD you throw at it.
+Because of this, psd.js may or may not be able to correctly parse every PSD you throw at it.
 Use with caution.

 ## Contributing